3 Free Project Management Tools for Your Next Proposal (and How to Use Them)

 We all know the Microsoft standbys: Project, SharePoint, Teams, and the rest of MSO 365.
 These programs are excellent project management tools, but the monthly subscription fee can be a burden, especially for smaller organizations or those who don’t need project management software often enough to justify such a price tag.

-After doing some research and based on my own user experience, here are three recommendations for free project management software, including suggestions on how to implement them on your next proposal!
+After doing some research and based on my own user experience, here are three recommendations for free project management software, including suggestions on how to implement them in your next proposal!

 To-Do List Animated Gif